eclipse-vertx/vert.x/new/core_manual_js.md

 To make a PUT request use the `put` method, to make a GET request use the `get` method, etc.

+Legal request methods are: `get`, `put`, `post`, `delete`, `head`, `options`, `connect`, `trace` and `patch`.

 The general modus operandi is you invoke the appropriate method passing in the request URI as the first parameter, the second parameter is an event handler which will get called when the corresponding response arrives.
 The response handler is passed the client response object as an argument.

-The return value from the appropriate request method is a client request object.
+The return value from the appropriate request method is an `HTTPClientRequest` object.
 You can use this to add headers to the request, and to write to the request body.
 The request object implements `WriteStream`.

 Once you have finished with the request you must call the `end` function.

-If you don't know the name of the request method in advance there is a general request method which takes the method name as a parameter:
+If you don't know the name of the request method in advance there is a general `request` method which takes the HTTP method as a parameter:

     var client = new vertx.HttpClient();

-    var request = client.request('POST', 'http://localhost:8080/some-uri', function(resp) {
+    var request = client.request('POST', 'http://localhost:8080/some-path', function(resp) {
         log.info('Got a response, status code: ' + resp.statusCode);
     });

     request.end();

-There is a method called `getNow` which does the same as `get`, but automatically ends the request.
+There is also a method called `getNow` which does the same as `get`, but automatically ends the request.
 This is useful for simple GETs which don't have a request body:

     var client = new vertx.HttpClient();

-    client.getNow('http://localhost:8080/some-uri', function(resp) {
+    client.getNow('http://localhost:8080/some-path', function(resp) {
         log.info('Got a response, status code: ' + resp.statusCode);
     });